puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/acquire_files.md

 When acquiring files there are three caveats in regards to the Output object:

 - Format setting.
-This is option not applied to file acquistions
+This is option not applied to file acquisitions
 - Compressing setting.
 File acquisitions are always compressed regardless of this setting.
 - OutputType setting.
 Currently only local or GCP output types can be used.